EduardoZepeda/coffee-bytes-hugo/content/posts/opinion/como-colocar-un-email-en-un-sitio-web-sin-ser-spammeado/index.en.md

 - seo
 coverImage: images/how-to-avoid-spam-when-putting-an-email-on-a-website.jpg
 date: '2024-05-29T14:46:07-06:00'
+seo_title: "How to Display Your Email Without Getting Spam"
-description: There are ways to prevent spam when puttint an email address on a website, like turning it into an image, encoding it and using a different notation to hide it
+description: Techniques to prevent spam when showing your email on a website, images, obfuscation and effective protection methods.
 keyword: avoid spam
 keywords:
 - seo